build-on-aws/content/foundational/which-data-storage-option-do-i-choose/index.md

 ---
-title: Which Data Storage Option Should I Choose?
+title: "Which Data Storage Option Should I Choose?"
-description: How to choose a data storage solution based on a scenario
+description: "How to choose a data storage solution based on a scenario"
 tags:
-    - data storage
+    - data-storage
-    - post
+    - foundational
     - aws
 authorGithubAlias: spara
 authorName: Sophia Parafina
-date: <expected publish date in YYYY-MM-DD format>
+date: 2022-12-19
 ---

 Modern applications need storage for data, logs, user files, and databases.
 As a cloud engineer, you can choose from object storage, block storage, and file system storage.
 Each type of storage can meet specific business requirements, but which one should you use?
 Let's examine a common scenario for each type of storage to learn when you should -- or shouldn't -- use them.